unstoppabledomains/dev-docs/getting-started/glossary.md

 ### A

-**API (Application Programming Interface)**: A set of protocols, procedures, and tools that allow two applications to communicate with each other.
+**Application Programming Interface (API)**: A set of protocols, procedures, and tools that allow two applications to communicate with each other.

 ### B